vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 ```yaml
 profile: build
  ```

 ## Run Cluster Requirements

 The Run Cluster reads the container image and Kubernetes resources created by the Build Cluster and runs them as defined in the `Deliverable` object for each application.

 The Run Cluster's requirements are driven primarily by the applications that it will run.
 Horizontal and vertical scale is determined based on the type of applications that will be scheduled.

-### Kubernetes Requirements
+### Kubernetes Requirements - Run Cluster

+* Supported Kubernetes versions are 1.22, 1.23, 1.24.
-* LoadBalancer for ingress controller (requires 1 external IP address)
+* LoadBalancer for ingress controller (requires 1 external IP address).
-* Default storage class
+* Default storage class.
-* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node
+* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node.
-* Logging is enabled and targets the desired application logging platform
+* Logging is enabled and targets the desired application logging platform.
-* Monitoring is enabled and targets the desired application observability platform
+* Monitoring is enabled and targets the desired application observability platform.

-### Recommendations
+### Recommendations - Run Cluster

-* Spread across three AZs for high availability
+* Spread across three AZs for high availability.

 The Run Cluster includes the following packages:
 ```